sohailshams/explore-copenhagen/README.md

 website is the same for desktop and tablet however on mobile screen the content will be re-arranged.
 The user will move from top to the bottom.

+## Features

+Key features of the website are;
+- Background-Picture (A picture of Christianborg Palace from where the Danish Govenment it business cover the entire page.)
+- History (A very brief history of Copenhagen and Denmark that will get user interest)
+- Top attracions in Copenhagen (A list of to attracions)
+- Sort by locations (A dropdown button that allow users to sort the attracions by distance from city center and Nørrepert station)
+- Search bar and Google Map (It allows user to look for any other attracion, hotel or restaurant)
+- Plan your Trip (It allow users to get in touch with admin for any information)
+- Message Sent (This confirmation message will pop up under plan your trip when user will send his query)
+- Social Media (Links to the social media profiles of Explore Copenhagen, which I have not given yet)

+## Features Left to Implement